laszlolm/dev-bookmarks/README.md

 ------------

 >[Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)<br>
->Basically the page that helped me stlye this file
+>Basically the page that helped me style this file

 >[CodeAnywhere](http://codeanywhere.com/)<br>
 >The IDE I use for almost all my projects.
 It is amazing!
 Try it for free if you don't believe it.